File operations in C: fopen, fprintf, fscanf, and fclose.

 fclose(fp); // always close

-Always check fopen's return value against NULL!
-If the file cannot be opened (bad path, missing permissions), fopen returns NULL.
-Without the check, the program will crash.
+Always check fopen's return value against NULL.
+If the file can't be opened (bad path, missing permissions), fopen returns NULL.
+Skip the check and your program will crash.

 Writing to a File (fprintf)